ortus-boxlang/boxlang-docs/language/syntax.md

 ## Exploring Behavior

-Three BoxLang instructions we will use in this section are `cfset`, `cfoutput`, and `cfdump`.
+Three BoxLang instructions we will use in this section are `bx:set`, `bx:output`, and `bx:dump`.

-* `cfset` is used to create a variable and assign it a value.
+* `bx:set` is used to create a variable and assign it a value.
-* `cfoutput` displays a variable's value to the output stream.
+* `bx:output` displays a variable's value to the output stream.
-* `cfdump` is used to display the contents of simple and complex variables, objects, classes, user-defined functions, and other elements to the output stream.
+* `bx:dump` is used to display the contents of simple and complex variables, objects, classes, user-defined functions, and other elements to the output stream.

 We might have a file named _myprogram.bxm_ and _Sample.bx_ like this: